 To which we would probably respond: your fingers leave grease on the display.
 A child could work out your lock screen pattern, unless you wipe your screen clean every time you leave your phone behind.
 Of course, if your phone was stolen, you probably wouldn’t have wiped the screen in advance – if you had, you might have avoided it being stolen in the first place, rather than find yourself using Prey or a similar stolen smartphone tracking app.

-If you want an added layer of protection over your standard lock screen, you could add the Hidden Lock app.
+If you want an added layer of protection over your standard lock screen, you could add the Hidden Lock app [No Longer Available].
 This basically hides your lockscreen, displaying an image of the last screen you accessed, thereby making it seem that your phone is currently unlocked.
 Hidden Lock uses an obscured unlock button, the position of which you will need to remember to gain access.
 When in use your locked display will appear unlocked!

 Don’t Use Lock Screen Widgets